Kate Humble: Personal life

 Humble is married to the television producer Ludo Graham.
-They first met when she was aged 16, and married in Newbury, Berkshire, in 1992, when she was 23.
-In 2007, they moved from Chiswick, West London, to the village of Trellech in the Wye Valley, where they had wanted to live for "a very long time".
+Their families were friends, and they first met when she was aged 16 and he 23.
+They married in Newbury, Berkshire, in 1992, when she was 23.
+In 2007, they moved from Chiswick, West London, to the village of Trellech, in Monmouthshire, where they had wanted to live for "a very long time".
 Humble now owns her own farm after working on Lambing Live.

-She has a sheep called Humble, named after her, that currently lives with her friend and colleague Adam Henson.
-Humble reacted to public criticism on ITV's Lorraine about her lack of intent to have children stating that "I don’t want them, I’ve never wanted them".
+Humble reacted to public criticism on ITV's Lorraine about her lack of intent to have children, stating that "I don’t want them, I’ve never wanted them".

 Humble is a naturist who "likes to get closer to nature by being naked".
 About being naked, she says "There's something joyous about it, and I urge everyone to try it".

 Humble is an honorary graduate of the Open University.
 She is a beekeeper and a member of the British Beekeepers Association.